bfisher313/AILoyaltyMaximizer-Architecture/README.md

 ## Purpose

 This repository serves as a **portfolio piece and a detailed architectural blueprint**, showcasing the design of a sophisticated, cloud-native application built primarily on Amazon Web Services (AWS) managed services.
-It demonstrates advanced concepts in AI application development, solution architecture, and cloud engineering.
+It demonstrates advanced concepts in AI application development, solution architecture, data engineering, and cloud engineering.

-The focus is on the architectural design, decision-making processes, and integration of modern technologies to solve a complex, real-world-inspired problem.
+The focus is on the architectural design, decision-making processes, and integration of modern technologies to solve a complex, real-world-inspired problem, including intelligent automation for knowledge base creation.

 ## Key Features & Technologies Showcased

 * **Artificial Intelligence (AI):** Core of the solution.
-* **Large Language Models (LLMs):** Serving as the primary orchestrator for user interaction and tool invocation (e.g., leveraging models via Amazon Bedrock).
+* **Large Language Models (LLMs):**
+    * Serving as the primary orchestrator for user interaction and tool invocation (e.g., leveraging models via Amazon Bedrock).
+    * Utilized for advanced information extraction from diverse, semi-structured source documents (web pages, PDFs) to populate the knowledge base.
 * **Model Context Protocol (MCP):** Conceptual framework for LLMs to interact with specialized tools and agents.
 * **GraphRAG (Retrieval Augmented Generation with Knowledge Graphs):** Utilizing graph databases (e.g., Amazon Neptune) combined with RAG techniques for accessing and reasoning over complex airline loyalty data.
+* **Intelligent Data Ingestion & ETL Pipeline:**
+    * Automated processing of manually gathered source documents (HTML, PDF, text).
+    * **Amazon S3:** Landing zone for raw and processed data.
+    * **Amazon Textract:** For OCR and table/form extraction from PDF/image documents.
+    * **AWS Glue:** For complex ETL, data transformation, and applying Python-based parsing logic (including LLM integration for extraction).
+    * **AWS Step Functions:** Orchestrating the multi-stage data ingestion and graph population pipeline.
+    * **(Potentially) Amazon Athena:** For validating intermediate extracted data.
 * **Serverless Architecture:** Prioritizing AWS Lambda, API Gateway, Step Functions, DynamoDB, and S3 for scalability and cost-effectiveness.
 * **Cloud-Native on AWS:** Deep integration with a wide array of AWS managed services.
 * **Comprehensive Architectural Design:** Including C4 modeling for software views, supplemented by enterprise architectural perspectives (Process, Physical/Deployment, Development).